Prosecution rests at Texas Attorney General Ken Paxton's impeachment trial

 The affair is central to the historic proceedings and accusations that Paxton misused his power to help Austin real estate developer Nate Paul, who was under FBI investigation and employed the woman, Laura Olson.
 One of the 16 articles of impeachment against Paxton alleges that Paul's hiring of Olson amounted to a bribe.

 Olson was called to take the stand Wednesday morning in the Texas Senate and waited outside the chamber.
 But her testimony was delayed for hours before Lt.
-Gov. Dan Patrick, who is acting as the trial’s judge, said toward the end of the day that Olson would not take the witness stand after all.
+Gov. Dan Patrick, who is acting as the trial’s judge, said toward the end of the day that Olson would not testify after all.
 He provided no further explanation but said both sides had agreed to it.

 “She is present but has been deemed unavailable to testify,” Patrick said.

-Shortly after the announcement, Rusty Hardin, a lawyer for the bipartisan group of lawmakers prosecuting Paxton's impeachment said he was resting their case.
-He acknowledged moments later that he had “messed up” by doing so and defense attorney Tony Buzbee then said he had filed a motion seeking to end the trial.
+Shortly after the announcement, Rusty Hardin, a lawyer for the bipartisan group of lawmakers prosecuting Paxton’s impeachment said he was resting their case.
+Paxton attorney Tony Buzbee then moved to end the trial on the grounds of insufficient evidence, but later withdrew the request without a vote shorty before the trial adjourned for the day.
+It was scheduled to resume Thursday.

-Patrick said the motion would require a simple majority of the chamber, 16 of the senators who are eligible to vote.
-But after a short break, Patrick announced that Paxton's defense attorneys had withdrawn it.
-They then began calling witnesses.

 “It should be interesting!”
 Paxton said on X, the platform formerly known as Twitter.